Japan finds 41 more cases on ship as virus alarm doctor dies

-BEIJING (AP) — Japan says 41 new cases of a virus have been found on a cruise ship that’s been quarantined in Yokohama harbor.
-That brings the total of cases to 61.

-The death toll in mainland China’s new virus outbreak has risen to 636, including a doctor who got in trouble with authorities in the communist country for sounding an early warning about the disease threat.
+BEIJING (AP) — Japan on Friday reported 41 new cases of a virus on a cruise ship that’s been quarantined in Yokohama harbor while the death toll in mainland China rose to 636, including a doctor who got in trouble with authorities in the communist country for sounding an early warning about the disease threat.

 Two docked cruise ships with thousands of passengers and crew members remained under 14-day quarantines in Hong Kong and Japan.

-Before Friday’s 41 confirmed cases, 20 passengers who were found to have the virus were escorted off the Diamond Princess at Yokohama near Tokyo.
+Before Friday’s 41 confirmed cases, 20 passengers who were found infected with the virus were escorted off the Diamond Princess at Yokohama near Tokyo.
 About 3,700 people have been confined aboard the ship.

 Meanwhile, a newborn discovered infected 36 hours after birth has become the youngest known patient.
 The number of people infected globally has risen to more than 31,000.

-Li had worked at a hospital in the epicenter of the outbreak in the central city of Wuhan.
+Dr. Li Wenliang, 34, had worked at a hospital in the epicenter of the outbreak in the central city of Wuhan.
 He was reprimanded by local police for “spreading rumors” about the illness in late December, according to news reports.
 The outbreak has spread to some two dozen countries, triggering travel restrictions and quarantines around the world and a crisis inside the country of 1.4 billion.

 The World Health Organization tweeted: “We are deeply saddened by the passing of Dr Li Wenliang.
 We all need to celebrate work that he did” on the virus.